box/developer.box.com/content/guides/events/enterprise-events/for-enterprise.md

 The emphasis for this feed is on low latency rather than chronological accuracy, which means that Box may return events more than once and out of chronological order.
-Events are returned via the API around 12 seconds after they are processed by Box.
-The 12 second buffer ensures that new events are not written after your cursor position.
+Events are returned via the API in near real time after they are processed by Box.
+A small delay/buffer ensures that new events are not written after your cursor position.
 Only two weeks of events are available via this `stream_type`.